-Each program has different standards, but below is a general list of qualification to receive HOPWA assistance.
+Each program has different standards, but below is a general list of qualifications to receive HOPWA assistance.
 You must have each of the following:

-- Meet standard of low income.
+- Meet the standard of low income.
 Resources must be at 50% or below.

 - Have HIV positive diagnosis

 - Live in the “Houston area”.
 This includes Houston, the Woodlands, Sugarland, Baytown, Conroe.
-The counties of Austin, Brazoria, Chambers, For Bend, Galveston, Harris, Liberty, Montgomery, Waller.
+The counties of Austin, Brazoria, Chambers, Fort Bend, Galveston, Harris, Liberty, Montgomery, Waller.